ftorres-projects/AppyChat/README.md

 ## Running Postman tests

-Please find attached an export of all Postman requests for the API.
+Please find attached an export of all Postman requests for the API (MongoDB.postman_collection.json).